luisrb/superhero-maintenance/README.md

 - View detailed information about each superhero, including their powers

+### Mock Backend

+This project contains a mock backend using the **json-server** library.
+A mock backend is a simulated API that allows you to test your frontend code without having to set up a real backend.

+You can see the example information in **src\app\modules\mock\heroes.json**.

+The mock backend is automatically started when you run the `ng serve` command to start the Angular development server.
+However, if you want to start the mock backend server separately, you can use the following command: `npm run mock-server`

 ## Running the Application
 To initialize the project, follow these steps: